William Chaloner: Royal Mint scams

-He claimed that the die stamps of the crypto-Jacobite chief engraver, John Roettiers the elder, were loaned out of the Tower, at a time during Newton's "complete recoining" of the nation's currency, an exercise that was to take until 1699 when £7 million of coins had been minted.
+He claimed that the die stamps of the crypto-Jacobite chief engraver, John Roettiers the elder, were loaned out of the Tower, at a time during Newton's "complete recoining" of the nation's currency, an exercise that took until 1699, when £7 million of coins had been minted.
 He also claimed that many mint employees were corrupt and all were too specialised to spot security flaws in other people's areas.
 What the mint needed was an officer who understood smithing and coining work, but Parliament made him no offer.
-Yet on 26 March a committee of council reported that Chaloner was himself involved in coining and should remain a prisoner.
+On 26 March a committee of council reported that Chaloner was himself involved in coining and should remain a prisoner.

-At Parliament, by chance, he was recognised by Newton, leading to arrest relating to the Egham coining operation and he was sent to Newgate.
-In order to bring a prosecution Thomas Holloway was needed as a witness, but from inside Newgate Chaloner used a publican called Michael Gilligan to pay Holloway £20 to disappear to Scotland until the case collapsed.
+At Parliament, by chance, he was recognised by Newton, leading to his arrest relating to the Egham coining operation and he was sent to Newgate.
+In order to bring a prosecution, Thomas Holloway was needed as a witness.
+From inside Newgate, Chaloner used a publican called Michael Gilligan to pay Holloway £20 to disappear to Scotland until the case collapsed.
 He was released seven weeks later.

 Anti-Jacobite scams

 In 1693 he was tempted by Government rewards to act as an "agent provocateur", providing information about Jacobite activities, plots and printing presses.
-Thus he paid four Jacobites to print a fresh edition of James II's declaration of May 1693.
-When Chaloner entertained them on 1 June they were arrested while in possession of copies of the declaration and their press seized.
+He paid four Jacobites to print a fresh edition of James II's declaration of May 1693.
+When Chaloner entertained them on 1 June, they were arrested while in possession of copies of the declaration and their press seized.
 His reward was £1,000.

-In August 1693, accompanied by Aubrey Price, he unsuccessfully approached the government about a sham Jacobite plot to attack Dover castle, offering to infiltrate the network as couriers so that they could read all the mail.
+In August 1693, accompanied by Aubrey Price, he unsuccessfully approached the government about a sham Jacobite plot to attack Dover Castle, offering to infiltrate the network as couriers so that they could read all the mail.

 In 1697 Chaloner advised Aubrey Price that:

 They approached the Government, via Sir Henry Colt, with a fabricated list of Jacobites in various countries.
 In June they were authorised to investigate further, despite erroneously including Williamites in the list.
 In August they accused Charles Talbot, 1st Duke of Shrewsbury, Secretary of State of helping Sir John Fenwick's escape in 1696 by providing a false pass.
 Shrewsbury forestalled this blackmail attempt by declaring it to the 'Lord Justices'.

 Chaloner claimed an extensive anti-Jacobite role, including the capture of another press and the seizure of thirty-six different titles.
-He also claimed to have discovered that a merchant, John Comyns, was remitting money to France.
-Chaloner also spent five weeks in gaol spying on Jacobite prisoners, and allegedly spent £400 on bribes.
+He claimed to have discovered that a merchant, John Comyns, was remitting money to France.
+Chaloner spent five weeks in gaol spying on Jacobite prisoners, and allegedly spent £400 on bribes.
 However the prosecutions often failed.

-Next, Chaloner proposed that Thomas Coppinger (or Matthew Coppinger), an unscrupulous thief taker specializing in coining offences, should write a treasonable satire, and he would find a Jacobite printer whom they would jointly denounce to the authorities.
-However, in May 1694 Coppinger denounced Chaloner for coining and Lord Mayor Sir Thomas Stampe sent him to Newgate.
-Chaloner then turned the tables and testified against Coppinger, who was executed on 27 February 1695 (or 22 February 1695).
+Next, Chaloner proposed that Thomas Coppinger, or Matthew Coppinger, an unscrupulous thief-taker specializing in coining offences, should write a treasonable satire, and he would find a Jacobite printer whom they would jointly denounce to the authorities.
+In May 1694 Coppinger denounced Chaloner for coining and Lord Mayor Sir Thomas Stampe sent him to Newgate.
+Chaloner then turned the tables and testified against Coppinger, who was executed on 27 February 1695, or 22 February 1695.